pandoc-jp/pandoc-doc-ja/users-guide.rst

    Currently only affects the markdown writer.

 ``--atx-headers``
-   Use ATX-style headers in Markdown output.
-The default is to use setext-style headers for levels 1-2, and then ATX headers.
-(Note: for ``gfm`` output, ATX headers are always used.)
+   Use ATX-style headings in Markdown output.
+The default is to use setext-style headings for levels 1 to 2, and then ATX headings.
+   (Note: for ``gfm`` output, ATX headings are always used.)
+This option also affects markdown cells in ``ipynb`` output.

 ``--top-level-division=[default|section|chapter|part]``
-   Treat top-level headers as the given division type in LaTeX, ConTeXt, DocBook, and TEI output.
-The hierarchy order is part, chapter, then section; all headers are shifted such that the top-level header becomes the specified type.
+   Treat top-level headings as the given division type in LaTeX, ConTeXt, DocBook, and TEI output.
+The hierarchy order is part, chapter, then section; all headings are shifted such that the top-level heading becomes the specified type.
 The default behavior is to determine the best division type via heuristics: unless other conditions apply, ``section`` is chosen.
 When the LaTeX document class is set to ``report``, ``book``, or ``memoir`` (unless the ``article`` option is specified), ``chapter`` is implied as the setting for this option.
-If ``beamer`` is the output format, specifying either ``chapter`` or ``part`` will cause top-level headers to become ``\part{..}``, while second-level headers remain as their default type.
+If ``beamer`` is the output format, specifying either ``chapter`` or ``part`` will cause top-level headings to become ``\part{..}``, while second-level headings remain as their default type.

 ``-N``, ``--number-sections``
    Number section headings in LaTeX, ConTeXt, HTML, or EPUB output.
 By